Skip to content

 Explorer Context Menu Integration

 You don't need to memorize commands!
-You can simply right-click in the VS Code File Explorer to access:
+You can simply right-click in the VS Code File Explorer to access the full suite of management tools.

 How It Works